-Beacon, NY (roughly $24 roundtrip) – Located an hour and a half outside of the city via MetroNorth, Beacon, NY is the ultimate upstate destination for any time of the year.
-Whether you’re looking to spend the day browsing vintage shops, hiking Mount Beacon or hitting up some of the cities hottest day drinking spots, over the years Beacon has become one of our favorite places to go when we need a quick reprieve from city life.
+Located an hour and a half outside of the city via MetroNorth, Beacon, NY is the ultimate upstate getaway any time of the year.
+Whether you’re looking to spend the day browsing vintage shops, hiking Mount Beacon or hitting up some of the city’s hottest day drinking spots, over the years Beacon has become one of our favorite places to go when we need a quick reprieve from city life.

-- Hudson Valley Brewery – A local craft brewery that serves up some pretty tasty sour beers.
+- Visit Hudson Valley Brewery: A local craft brewery that serves up some pretty tasty sour beers.

-- Denning’s Point Distillery – Great for locally made spirits – I higly recommend stopping by for a tasting!
+- Pop by Denning’s Point Distillery: This is a great spot for locally made spirits; I highly recommend stopping by for a tasting!

-- Beacon Bread Company – The ultimate comfort food breakfast spot.
+- Grab some baked goods at Beacon Bread Company: The ultimate comfort food breakfast spot.

 Read more about Beacon in my detailed post here.